 We think the Treatwell review platform is pretty nifty.
 Reviews are a great way to find out everything you need to know without the sugar-coated sales talk.
 Of course, to keep things honest, clean and real, it helps if we’re all singing from the same sheet.

-So, in the name of a healthy, positive community, here are our guidelines:
+So, in the name of a healthy, positive review platform, here are our guidelines:

 The good stuff:

 - Get stuck in.
 Whatever you have to say, chances are there’s someone out there who will benefit from your personal first-hand experiences and opinions.
 Share them all—good or bad—and include as many details as you can.
 The sooner you leave a review, the more you will remember, so please try and leave it as soon as you can.
 We’ll only publish reviews that are left up to 3 months after your appointment, so don’t lose your chance to share your views!
 Please note that our review platform is to share thoughts on treatments and venues, so we only publish reviews where the appointment has taken place - if your appointment was cancelled, please let the Customer Experience team know and we will look into this for you.

 - Be constructive.
 If you had a bit of a rubbish experience, tell us why.
 Be specific about what it was that didn’t hit the spot and not only will other users take you more seriously, but the business or professional involved is much more likely to listen up and improve.
 The more detail you can provide in your review, the more helpful it will be to others - it’s fine to only use a few words, so long as they are constructive and helpful to other customers.
 If your review is difficult to make sense of or doesn’t help other customers, the content may be removed - but your star rating will still count towards the venues rating.